- 3 Parts Prosecco

 - 1 Part Soda (or sparkling water if you're in a jam)

-- ill you glass with ice.
-For your parts, count out your pours in seconds.
-So for 3 parts, count to three.
-So pour your prosecco into your glass for a count of three.
-Then your Aperol for a count of two. then your soda or sparkling water for a count of three.
+- So pour your prosecco into your glass for a count of 3.
+Then your Aperol for a count of 2. then your soda or sparkling water for a count of 1.
 Stir and garnish with an orange wedge if you desire.
 Enjoy!

 When the summer months hit in Italy, the Aperol Spritz comes out in full force.
 And it’s no hard to see why.
 The drink is amazingly balanced between tart and sweet (think adult lemonade without the lemon) and, come one, the color just rocks.

 Their website describes it as “the perfect aperitif.”
 Which if you don’t know, is a drink you consume before eating to stimulate your appetite.